972-600-2660

 • Routine-based daily care: Bathing, dressing, grooming, meals, and mobility assistance delivered in a consistent routine.
 Routine reduces confusion and anxiety for individuals with cognitive decline.

-• Medication reminders: Ensuring medications are taken on time and not missed or doubled.
-Especially important when the individual can no longer manage their own medications.
+• Medication reminders: Reminding the individual to take medications at the time and dosage specified by the prescribing provider.
+Especially helpful when the individual can no longer manage their own medication schedule.

 • Cognitive engagement: Activities tailored to the individual's stage of decline.
 Music, photo albums, simple games, conversation, and gentle physical activity help maintain cognitive function and reduce agitation.